Three Marines, including one from Madison area, died of carbon monoxide poisoning

 A federal judge has blocked a rule that allows immigration authorities to deny asylum to migrants who arrive at the U.S.-Mexico border without first applying online or seeking protection in a country they passed through.
 But the judge on Tuesday delayed his ruling from taking effect immediately to give President Joe Biden’s administration time to appeal.
 The order from U.S. District Judge Jon Tigar of the Northern District of California takes away a key enforcement tool set in place by the Biden administration as coronavirus-based restrictions on asylum expired in May.
 The new rule imposes severe limitations on migrants seeking asylum but includes room for exceptions and does not apply to children traveling alone.

-The Federal Reserve raised its key interest rate for the 11th time in 17 months, a streak of hikes that are intended to curb inflation but that also carry the risk of going too far and triggering a recession.
-The move lifted the Fed’s benchmark short-term rate from roughly 5.1% to 5.3% — its highest level since 2001.
-Coming on top of its previous rate hikes, the Fed’s latest move could lead to further increases in the costs of mortgages, auto loans and credit cards.
-Though inflation has eased, Wednesday’s hike reflects the concern of Fed officials that the economy is still growing too fast for inflation to fall back to their 2% target.
+The Federal Reserve raised its key interest rate for the 11th time in 17 months as part of its ongoing drive to curb inflation.
+But it provided little guidance about when — or whether — it might hike rates again.
+Wednesday’s move raised the Fed’s benchmark short-term rate from roughly 5.1% to 5.3% — its highest level since 2001.
+Coming on top of its previous hikes, the Fed’s latest action could lead to further increases in the costs of mortgages, auto loans, credit cards and business borrowing.
+Speaking at a news conference, Fed Chair Jerome Powell was noncommittal about any expectations for future rate hikes.

-A California appeals court will consider reviving the lawsuits of two men who allege Michael Jackson sexually abused them as children.
-After hearing oral arguments Wednesday, the court could order the two cases to trial.
-The lawsuits were filed after Jackson’s death by Wade Robson in 2013 and James Safechuck in 2014.
-The two became known for telling their stories on the HBO documentary “Leaving Neverland."
-They sued two corporations that were owned by Jackson, alleging the companies had a duty to protect them from years of abuse.
-A judge disagreed, and two years ago threw out the lawsuits.
-That ruling could soon be overturned.
+A lawyer for the estate of Michael Jackson argued at a court hearing that employees of corporations owned by the pop star could not be legally obligated to protect children from him.
+The argument came at hearing Wednesday in a California appeals court.
+The court is considering whether to revive previously dismissed lawsuits from Wade Robson and James Safechuck.
+The two men say Jackson sexually abused them when they were boys.
+They sued two corporations that were owned by Jackson for failing to protect them.
+The court said in a tentative decision that it was inclined to bring back the lawsuits and send them to trial.

 Longtime Phoenix residents know that sweltering Julys are to be expected, but no one could have predicted the brutal heat wave that has enveloped the country’s fifth largest city this summer.
 Phoenix this month shattered its record for consecutive days in which the temperature reached at least 110 degrees Fahrenheit, standing at 26 days and counting as of Tuesday, when the forecast called for a high of 118.
 The record was likely to grow Wednesday, with a high of 119 degrees expected.
 A bit of relief might be on the horizon, though.
 The National Weather Service says Phoenix is expected to have its first high below 110 degrees on Monday along with some monsoon rains.